 Abbotsford is a very small city located in the state of Wisconsin.
 With a population of 2,265 people and two constituent neighborhoods, Abbotsford is the 234th largest community in Wisconsin.

-When you are in Abbotsford, you'll notice that it is more blue-collar than most other communities in America.
-44.28% of Abbotsford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Abbotsford is a blue-collar town, with 44.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Abbotsford is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Abbotsford who work in office and administrative support (9.65%), management occupations (8.08%), and sales jobs (7.45%).

-Overall, Abbotsford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Abbotsford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Abbotsford is worth considering.